Share this article If you liked this article share it with your friends.

 Monese vs. Revolut: an overview

-Revolut is not a bank, while Monese is a licensed bank.
-However, they are digital banking providers who change and modernize traditional banking methods to meet today’s consumer needs.
+Revolut and Monese are digital financial services companies, that change and modernise traditional banking methods to meet today’s consumer needs.

 These platforms offer a range of personal and business banking benefits.
-These platforms also facilitate travel by providing digital banking services such as instant foreign currency exchange and payment protection.
+They are great for travellers as they provide digital banking services such as instant foreign currency exchange and payment protection.

 Both financial service providers have mobile apps.
 You can download it on Android and iOS operating systems and use it with Google Pay or Apple Pay.
 These apps make bank transfer and management payments easy, fast, and convenient.